tylerturdenpants/ember-attacher/README.md

 </button>
 ```

-See [the example site](https://kybishop.github.io/ember-attacher/) for a list of all
+See [the example site](https://kybishop.github.io/ember-attacher/) for a demonstration of all
 available options.

 ## Installation